KandukuriJaswanth/Insightful-Analysis-of-Intern-Demographics-and-Learning-Preferences/README.md

 # Insightful-Analysis-of-Intern-Demographics-and-Learning-Preferences
 This project analyzes intern data from Innomatics using Python.
 It explores demographics, professional backgrounds, skills, and course enrollments to derive insights that support strategic decision-making in education and training programs.

+# **Project Summary**
+This project focuses on analyzing intern data from Innomatics using Python libraries such as Pandas, Matplotlib, and Seaborn.
+The dataset includes information about interns’ age, current profession, graduation year, skills, and course enrollment details.
+Data cleaning and preprocessing were conducted to ensure consistency and clarity.
+Through exploratory data analysis, trends in skill preferences, course selection, gender distribution, and geographic spread were identified.
+Visualizations provided deeper insights into intern demographics and learning interests.
+The analysis supports informed decisions for enhancing course offerings and improving outreach strategies in educational institutions.